iibraheem465/logger-snippets/README.md

 ### Setup

 This section should describe the step-by-step guide on how the application is setup on a local machine/development environment.
+E.g. Run a script to setup and seed the database (if necessary)

 ## Screenshot(s)